 This page allows you to configure IP information for the switch.
 You can specify configure the settings manually by disabling DHCP Client.
-After inputting the values, click Renew and the
+After inputting the values, click Renew and the new values will be applied, which will be displayed under Current.

 IP Configuration

 Configured Current

-DHCP Client Renew
+DHCP Client ✓ Renew

-IP Address 192.168.10.1 192.168.10.1
+IP Address 192.168.10.1 192.168.2.196

-IP Mask 255.255.255.0 255.255.255.0
+IP Mask 255.255.255.0 255.255.0.0

-IP Router 0.0.0.0 0.0.0.0
+IP Router 0.0.0.0 192.168.2.1

 VLAN ID 1 1

-DNS Server 0.0.0.0 0.0.0.0

 Label Description DHCP Client Enable the DHCP client by checking this box.
 If DHCP fails or the configured IP address is zero, DHCP will retry.
 If DHCP retry fails, DHCP will stop trying and the configured IP settings will be used.
-Assigns the IP address of the network in use.
+IP Address Assigns the IP address of the network in use.
 If DHCP client function is enabled, you do not need to assign the IP address.
-IP Address The network DHCP server will assign an IP address to the switch and it will be displayed in this column.
-The default IP is 192.168.10.1.
-Assigns the subnet mask of the IP address.
-If DHCP client IP Mask function is enabled, you do not need to assign the subnet mask.
+The network DHCP server will assign an IP address to the switch and it will be displayed in this column.
+The default IP is

+192.168.10.1.
+IP Mask Assigns the subnet mask of the IP address.
+If DHCP client function is enabled, you do not need to assign the subnet mask.
 IP Router Assigns the network gateway for the switch.
 The default gateway is 192.168.10.254 .
 VLAN ID Provides the managed VLAN ID.
 The allowed range is 1 through 4095.
-DNS Server Enter the IP address of the DNS server in dotted decimal notation.
 Save Click to save changes Reset Click to undo any changes made locally and revert to previously saved values